falcosecurity/falco-website/content/en/blog/gitops-your-falco-rules/index.md

   condition: and not proc.pname in (falco_binaries)
  ```

- `falcoctl` also takes care of telling `falco` that a new rules file is present.
-If you look at the status of the `falco` service you should see the following line:
+If you look at the status of the `falco` service you should see the line indicating the reload of Falco's configuration:

 ```
 falco[...]: SIGHUP received, restarting...